OrangeTungsten/Flutur-i5/README.md

 # Introduction
 Flutur i5 is an open-source 3D printer project, created by an enthusiast for the wider maker community.
 It is designed to inspire and support fellow makers and DIY lovers.
-The idea behind Flutur i5 is to build a stable, reliable and flexibile 3D printer that is affordable, easy to assemble, operate and modify.
+The idea behind Flutur is to build a stable, reliable and flexibile 3D printer that is affordable, easy to assemble, operate and modify.

-Flutur, from the Latin root for flutter, embodies beauty, elegance and the freedom to evolve.

 This is a 3D printer featuring a Cartesian-style positioning system, driven by three two-phase stepper motors: belt-driven on the X and Y axes, and lead screw-driven on the Z axis; all guided by linear bearings on Ø12 stainless steel rods.
 The entire system is assembled into a rigid rectangular (box-type) aluminum frame, made of 20 x 20 mm slot profile members.
 The printable volume is 285 × 300 × 300 mm (X × Y × Z).